vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Detach a security tag from the specified virtual machine.

 ### /2.0/services/securitytags/tag/{tagId}/vmDetail
-Working with Virtual Machine Details for a Specific Security Tag
+Working With Virtual Machine Details for a Specific Security Tag
 -----

 * **get** *(secured)*: Retrieve details about the VMs that are attached to the